-Pittman possesses “my ball” at catch point mentality.
-He was only Sam Darnold’s target for one year, as in 2016 he did special teams, and in 2017 he was still stuck behind starters JuJu Smith-Schuster, Darreus Rogers, and Deontay Burnett, and nursing a sore ankle to boot (pun intended).
-I’d drop his fit a little because his father (who played a short time with the Cardinals) got involved in a tweetstorm, threatening to transfer him unless he got more playing time.
+Right at the RD2 selection point for the Bills, Pittman possesses “my ball” at catch point mentality.
+He was only Sam Darnold’s target for one year, as in 2016 he did special teams, and in 2017 he was still stuck behind starters JuJu Smith-Schuster, Darreus Rogers, and Deontay Burnett, nursing a sore ankle to boot (pun intended).
+I like the fit and using RD2 for a wideout with a #1-WR ceiling.
+I’d drop Pittman’s fit a little because his father (who played a short time with the Cardinals) got involved in a tweetstorm, threatening to transfer him unless he got more playing time.
 Actually, Dad’s threats might have worked, because in the games that followed, Pittman had 2 receptions, then 3, then 4 the next week.
 By year’s end, Pittman was 2nd in YPC vs AP teams in ’18.
 Will his father’s squeaky wheel get some grease in Buffalo?

 Bryan Edwards, South Carolina